antaripJKashyap/Digital-Strategy-Assistant/docs/rag_infrastructure/standard_chat/text_generation/helpers/helper.md

 ```

 #### Purpose
-- **Initialize a PGVector Instance**: Sets up a vector store that handles vector embeddings using a PostgreSQL backend.
+- Sets up a vector store that handles vector embeddings using a PostgreSQL backend.
-- **Return Connection Details**: Provides both the vector store instance and its connection string to facilitate further operations.
+- Provides both the vector store instance and its connection string to facilitate further operations.

 #### Process Flow
 1. Constructs a connection string using the provided database credentials.